sid91hari/Video_Game_Sales_Prediction/README.md

 APPROACH:

-The Response variable is SalesInMillions and Evaluation Metric used in RMSE.
+The Response variable is SalesInMillions and Evaluation Metric used in RMSE. <br>
-R language is used for programming.
+R language is used for programming. <br>
-The R script provides the entire analysis and machine learning models (GBM/XGBoost/Light GBM/CatBoost).
+The R script provides the entire analysis and machine learning models (GBM/XGBoost/Light GBM/CatBoost). <br>
-The Jupter Notebook provides the details of the analysis and the final model written in R.
+The Jupter Notebook provides the details of the analysis and the final model written in R. <br>

-R script: video_game.R
+R script: video_game.R <br>
 Jupter notebook (R): Video_game.ipynb

 -----------------------------------------------------------------------------------------------------------------------------------------------------